revathskumar/blog.revathskumar.com/_posts/2016-02-03-browserify-with-gulp.md

 ## Using with react and babel

-If you are planning to right react compenents in ES6 then I recommend `babelify` tranform, otherwise `reactify` tranform will help to bundle the react modules.
+If you are planning to right react components in ES6 then I recommend `babelify` transform, otherwise `reactify` transform will help to bundle the react modules.

 ~~~ js
 import gulp from "gulp";